softprops/lando/README.md

 The recommended way to get started is with the [serverless framework](https://serverless.com/framework/).
 A [serverless framework plugin](https://github.com/softprops/serverless-rust) exists to facilitate rapid development/deployment cycles.

-You can bootstramp a new deploy ready lando application by using [this serverless project template](https://github.com/softprops/serverless-lando)
+You can bootstrap a new deploy ready lando application by using [this serverless project template](https://github.com/softprops/serverless-lando)

 ```bash
 $ serverless install \